avantrec/soco-cli/README.md

 ### Speaker Naming

-When using the local speaker list, speaker naming does not need to be exact.
-Matching is case insensitive, and matching works on substrings.
+Speaker naming does not need to be exact.
+Matching is case-insensitive, and works on substrings.
 For example, if you have a speaker named `Front Reception`, then `"front reception"` or just `front` will match.
-(Be careful not to submit ambiguously matchable speaker names; the first hit will be matched, and may not be the speaker you intend.)
+If an ambiguously matchable speaker name is supplied then an error will be returned.

-Note that if you have speakers with the same names in multiple Sonos systems (Households), you will get inconsistent name matches.
-It's best to keep speaker names unique within a network (or fall back on using IP addresses instead of speaker names).
+Note that if you have speakers with the same names in multiple Sonos systems (Households), SoCo-CLI will fail because it cannot disambiguate the speakers.
+Speaker should have unique names within a network (or fall back on using IP addresses instead of speaker names).

 ### Refreshing the Local Speaker List